TechSavantis/polisparalela/site/content/thinks/say-hello-to-the-newest-member-tomango-team-steve-honeyman.md

 After Steve's first week, I asked him a few quickfire questions to help you get to know him a bit better;

-## Welcome to Tomango Steve; how was your first week?
+## Welcome to Polis Paralela Steve; how was your first week?

 Really good - I loved it!